rushabhjhaveri/Notes/Technology/AWS/Certified_Developer_Associate/Containers.md

 * 20 GB - 200 GB [default: 20 GB]

 Use cases: share ephemeral data between containers; "sidecar" container pattern, where "sidecar" container is used to send metrics/logs to other destinations [separation of concerns]

+## ECS Tasks Placement ##

+When a task of type EC2 is launched, ECS must determine where to place it with the constraints of CPU, memory, and available port

+Similarly, when a service scales in, ECS needs to determine which task to terminate

+To assist with this, a task placement strategy and task placement constraints can be defined

+Note: this is only for ECS with EC2; not Fargate

+### ECS Task Placement Process ###

+Task placement strategies are best-effort

+When ECS places tasks, it uses the following process to select container instances:
+* Identify instances that satisfy the CPU, memory, and port requirements in task definition
+* Identify instances that satisfy task placement constraints
+* Identify instances that satisfy task placement strategies

+### ECS Task Placement Strategies ###

+Binpack:
+* Place tasks based on least-available amount of CPU or memory
+* This minimizes number of instances in use [cost savings]

+Random: place the task randomly

+Spread:
+* Place tasks evenly based on specified value
+* E.g.: instanceId; attribute:ecs.availability-zone

+Can mix task placement strategies together

+### ECS Task Placement Constraints ###

+distinctInstance: place each task on a different container instance

+memberOf: places tasks on instances that satisfy an expression [uses the Cluster Query Language]

+## Amazon ECR ##

+ECR = Elastic Container Registry

+Store and manage Docker images on AWS

+Private and Public repository

+Fully integrated with ECS; backed by S3

+Access is controlled through IAM

+## AWS CoPilot ##

+CLI tool to build, release, and operate production-ready, containerized, applications

+Run apps on AppRunner, ECS, and Fargate

+Helps focus on building apps rather than setting up infrastructure

+Provisions all required infrastructure for containerized apps [ECS, VPC, ELB, ECR, etc.]

+Automated deployments with one command using CodePipeline

+Deploy to multiple environments

+Troubleshooting, logs, health status, etc.

+## Amazon EKS ##

+EKS = Elastic Kubernetes Service

+Way to launch managed Kubernetes clusters on AWS

+Kubernetes is an open-source system for automatic deployment, scaling, and management of containerized [usually Docker] applications

+It is an alternative to ECS; similar but different API

+EKS supports EC2 if desired to deploy worker nodes, or Fargate if a serverless solution is preferred

+Use-case: if the company is already using Kubernetes on-prem or in another cloud, and wants to migrate to AWS

+Kubernetes is cloud-agnostic [can be used in any cloud: AWS, Azure, GCP, etc.]

+### EKS Node Types ###

+Managed Node Groups:
+* Creates and manages nodes [EC2 instances] for you
+* Nodes are part of an ASG managed by EKS
+* Supports on-demand or spot instances

+Self-Managed Nodes:
+* Nodes that are created by application owners, registered to an EKS cluster, and managed by an ASG
+* Can use prebuilt AMI - Amazon EKS Optimized AMI
+* Supports on-demand or spot instances

+AWS Fargate:
+* No maintenance required, no nodes managed

+### EKS Data Volumes ###

+Need to specify StorageClass manifest on EKS cluster

+Leverages a Container Storage Interface [CSI] compliant driver

+Support for EBS, EFS [works with Fargate], FSx for Lustre, FSx for NetApp ONTAP